nemild/cli_for_full_stack/README.md

 grep -B # 3 lines before
-grep -C # 3 lines before and after grep -n # show line numbers grep -w # search for component words, not the entire substring grep -l # list filenames with matching content grep -E # interpret pattern as a regular expression, can also use egrep
+grep -C # 3 lines before and after grep -n # show line numbers grep -w # search for whole words grep -l # list filenames with matching content grep -E # interpret pattern as a regular expression, can also use egrep
 # TODO: Add some popular regexes for grep at the command line